Living Stones or Lithops is a member of the Aizoaceae family. It is native to Southern Africa.

 I use my humidifier to ensure the humidity levels in my apartment stays between 40% and 60%.
 Since I live in Canada and the winters can be very dry, and the humidity can drop below 30% humidity, so its helpful to set the humidity at about 45% or 50% in this season to keep all of my plants happy.

-New foliage erupts from old leaves of the Lithops.
-It will erupt from anywhere on the Lithops from the centre of an old leaf to the stem.
+On average, Lithops can grow up to 1″ high.
+New foliage erupts from old leaves of this succulent.
+It will erupt from anywhere on the Lithops, from the centre of an old leaf to the stem.

 New growth can take three months to fully emerge.